nim-works/loony/README.md

 ORC is not supported (See [Issue #4](https://github.com/shayanhabibi/loony/issues/4))

+Spawn (Nims `threadpool` module) is not supported. *It won't ever be; don't use spawn unless you are a masochist in general.*
 ## Installation

 Download with `nimble install loony` (CPS dependency for tests) or directly from the source.